 By enforcing environmental management in our value chain

 We rely on our suppliers for the production and transportation of our spectacles.
-This makes us strongly dependent of our suppliers for respecting the environment and minimizing our environmental footprint.
-To balance economic initiatives with environmental needs and fully respect the requirements of the law and applicable regulations, GrandVision cooperates as much as possible with authorities that carry out environmental reviews and monitor our suppliers.
+This makes us strongly dependent on them to respect the environment and minimize our environmental footprint.
+To balance economic initiatives with our environmental needs and comply with the law and applicable regulations, GrandVision cooperates as much as possible with authorities that carry out environmental reviews and

 Transportation is an important part of our value chain.
-We rely on our transportation partners when we bring our products from production facilities to our central warehouses (inbound transportation by ocean, air or rail) and from our central warehouses to our local distribution centers (outbound transportation by road or to Latin America and Asia by air).
-In 2017, GrandVision transported more spectacles by air and road compared to 2016.
-The number of frames transported by ocean decreased.
+We rely on our transportation partners when we bring our products from production facilities to our central warehouse (inbound transportation by ocean or air) and from our central warehouses to our local distribution centers (outbound transportation by road or to Latin America and Asia by air).